archbuddy/documentation/docs/index.md

 - [TOGAF](https://www.opengroup.org/togaf)
 - [C4](https://c4model.com/)

-Our idea here is not to use a framework and use a more practical way to do it, with less maintenance effort and more visibility
+Our idea here is not to use a framework and use a more practical way to do it, with less maintenance effort and more visibility but the firsts releases are focused on the C4 model framework.

 ## Overal status
 This product is in very early stage and if you want to join the team please contact me on linkedin: https://linkedin.com/in/brunopenso

 ## General idea

-Based on the C4 Model we are bringing first what we call Level 0 of architecture that it shows something like this:
+Based on the C4 Model we are bringing first what we call Level 0 of architecture, or System Landscape, that it shows something like this:

 <div style="text-align: center">
 ``` mermaid